Search for heavy particles in the $b$-tagged dijet mass distribution with additional $b$-tagged jets in proton-proton collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Results and interpretation

 Since the observed data are consistent with the smoothly falling background expectation, upper limits on the production cross section of the LUV \Zprime\ model are obtained at 95\% confidence level (CL) using the CL$_{\textrm{s}}$~\cite{Cowan:2010js,Read:2002,Junk:1999kv} method.
-Various mass hypothesis tests and CL$_{\textrm{s}}$ values are calculated using a frequentist framework, HistFitter~\cite{HistFitter:2014}, which is an interface to the RooFit package~\cite{Verkerke2003TheRT}, with a profile likelihood ratio, $q_{\mu} = -2{\rm ln}(\mathcal{L}(\mu,\vec{\theta}_{\mu})/\mathcal{L}(\hat{\mu},\hat{\vec{\theta}}_{\hat{\mu}}))$, as the test statistic.
+Various signal mass hypothesis tests and CL$_{\textrm{s}}$ values are calculated using a frequentist framework, HistFitter~\cite{HistFitter:2014}, which is an interface to the RooFit package~\cite{Verkerke2003TheRT}, with a profile likelihood ratio, $q_{\mu} = -2{\rm ln}(\mathcal{L}(\mu,\vec{\theta}_{\mu})/\mathcal{L}(\hat{\mu},\hat{\vec{\theta}}_{\hat{\mu}}))$, as the test statistic.
 The values of $\hat{\mu}$ and $\hat{\vec{\theta}}_{\hat{\mu}}$ maximize the likelihood function, while $\vec{\theta}_{\mu}$ maximizes the likelihood function for a given value of $\mu$.
-For each mass hypothesis, a CL$_{\textrm{s}}$ value is evaluated using the asymptotic formula~\cite{Cowan:2010js}.
-The predicted LUV \Zprime boson production cross sections are overlaid in Figure~\ref{fig:limit}.
+For each signal mass hypothesis, a CL$_{\textrm{s}}$ value is evaluated using the asymptotic formula~\cite{Cowan:2010js}.
+The predicted LUV \Zprime boson production cross sections times the branching ratio to $b\overline{b}$ are overlaid in Figure~\ref{fig:limit}.
 At 3~\TeV, where the number of events is small, the results from pseudoexperiments are consistent with the ones using the asymptotic formula.
 The difference in the mean is at the few-percent level and that in the uncertainty band is about 10\%.
 A coverage test using an ensemble of pseudodata samples is performed to validate the overall implementation of systematic uncertainties.
-When signal events are injected with a strength corresponding to the mean cross section excluded at 95\% CL obtained by considering the background-only pseudodata samples, the probability of excluding the given signal is less than 5\% for a range of masses spanning 1.3~\TeV\ to 3~\TeV.
+When signal events are injected with a strength corresponding to the mean cross section excluded at 95\% CL obtained by considering the background-only pseudodata samples, the probability of excluding the given signal is less than 5\% for a range of signal masses spanning 1.3~\TeV\ to 3~\TeV.
 An additional cross-check is performed to validate the robustness of the complete analysis procedure against possible signal contamination.
 This cross-check, which considers two LUV \Zprime\ masses (1.3~\TeV\ and 3~\TeV), is carried out by subtracting signal events corresponding to the expected limit from data, and creating a new set of pseudodata samples using the signal-subtracted data.
-The allowed range of $N$ for FD and the uncertainties associated with FD are rederived and then applied in the statistical analysis of the original data.
+The allowed range of $N$ for FD and the uncertainties associated with FD, such as the fit parameter uncertainty, spurious signal uncertainty and the fit bias uncertainty, are rederived and then applied in the statistical analysis of the original data.
 The resulting limits on $N$ are the same as the ones obtained in Section~\ref{sec:bkg} and the expected and observed limits are shifted by less than 2\% compared to the nominal result.

 \FloatBarrier